Why Camping Grounds in New Zealand Are the Perfect Choice

 Fees and bookings

-A powered site for two people averages around $35–40 per night.
-Bookings are strongly advisable during summer holidays (Christmas to end January, and Easter) and major local events; otherwise you can normally just cruise on in.
+Powered site fees range depending on your location and Holiday Park facilities.
+Bookings are strongly advised during summer school holidays (Christmas to end January), the Easter holidays and major local events; otherwise you can normally just book on arrival.

 Around 250 of New Zealand's 400-odd holiday parks rally under the banner of the Holiday Parks Association, an excellent portal for research and bookings.